Addyk-24/EduVerse/README.md

 ```
 Student: "I don't understand how to solve 2x + 5 = 13"

-OfflineLearn: "I can see you're working with an equation!
+EduVerse: "I can see you're working with an equation!
 Let me ask you this:
 What do you think our goal is when we have an equation like this?
 What are we
 trying to find?"